cargo-deny

 field (optional)

-Allows you to specify one or more bitbucket.org
+Allows you to specify multiple bitbucket.org

 organizations to allow as git sources.